 Brain-derived neurotrophic factor (BDNF) stimulation of its high-affinity receptor TrkB results in activation of pro-survival cell-signalling pathways that can afford neuroprotection to the retina.
 Reduction in retrograde axonal transport of neurotrophic factors such as BDNF from the brain to the neuronal cell bodies in the retina has been suggested as a critical factor underlying progressive and selective degeneration of ganglion cell layer and optic nerve in glaucoma.
 We investigated the role of BDNF in preserving inner retinal homeostasis in normal and glaucoma states using BDNF(+/-) mice and compared it with wild type controls.
 This study demonstrated that BDNF(+/-) animals were more susceptible to functional, morphological and molecular degenerative changes in the inner retina caused by age as well as upon exposure to experimental glaucoma caused by increased intraocular pressure.
 Glaucoma induced a down regulation of BDNF/TrkB signalling and an increase in levels of neurotoxic amyloid β 1-42 in the optic nerve head which were exacerbated in BDNF(+/-) mice.
 Similar results were obtained upon analysing the human optic nerve head tissues.
 Our data highlighted the role of BDNF in maintaining the inner retinal integrity under normal conditions and the detrimental effects of its insufficiency on the retina and optic nerve in glaucoma.

-Golzan, SM, Kim, MO, Seddighi, AS, Avolio, A & Graham, SL 2012, 'Non-invasive Estimation of Cerebrospinal Fluid Pressure Waveforms by Means of Retinal Venous Pulsatility and Central Aortic Blood Pressure', ANNALS OF BIOMEDICAL ENGINEERING, vol. 40, no. 9, pp. 1940-1948.View/Download from: UTS OPUS or Publisher's site
+Golzan, SM, Kim, MO, Seddighi, AS, Avolio, A & Graham, SL 2012, 'Non-invasive Estimation of Cerebrospinal Fluid Pressure Waveforms by Means of Retinal Venous Pulsatility and Central Aortic Blood Pressure', ANNALS OF BIOMEDICAL ENGINEERING, vol. 40, no. 9, pp. 1940-1948.View/Download from: Publisher's site

 Spontaneous retinal venous pulsations (SRVP) are assessed as a clinical marker for patients with ophthalmic or neurological disorders.
 The pulsations are influenced by intraocular pressure (IOP), cerebrospinal fluid pressure (CSFp), and retinal venous pressure (RVP).
 However, little is known about the effect of cyanosis with polycythemia, a common finding in adults with complex congenital heart disease (CHD), on SRVP.
 This study investigated 11 subjects with long-standing cyanosis secondary to CHD and 11 control subjects to determine if there were measurable differences in resting pulsatility for a given IOP level.
 Intraocular pressure was measured using Goldman tonometry, and dynamic SRVP was recorded noninvasively using a retinal vessel imaging system.
 Peak amplitude of SRVP at each cardiac cycle was measured and compared with IOP.
 Heart rate was also monitored during the tests.
 Results show that for a similar baseline IOP, SRVP amplitudes are significantly lower in cyanotic patients compared with normal subjects (P < 0.0001).
 This may be explained by an increased RVP or high CSFp in these patients.
 Mean venous diameter is also significantly higher in cyanotic patients (P < 0.01), but no significant relationship was found between SRVP or diameter with blood parameters.

-Golzan, SM, Avolio, A & Graham, SL 2011, 'Minimising retinal vessel artefacts in optical coherence tomography images', COMPUTER METHODS AND PROGRAMS IN BIOMEDICINE, vol. 104, no. 2, pp. 206-211.View/Download from: UTS OPUS or Publisher's site
+Golzan, SM, Avolio, A & Graham, SL 2011, 'Minimising retinal vessel artefacts in optical coherence tomography images', COMPUTER METHODS AND PROGRAMS IN BIOMEDICINE, vol. 104, no. 2, pp. 206-211.View/Download from: Publisher's site